Graduation from Danville is based on four main benchmarks:

 Understand and demonstrate ethical behavior and the moral courage to sustain it.

 Explore and respect diversity and differing points of view; practice empathy towards other people, situations, points of view.

 Understand and practice responsible digital citizenship.

 Vermont’s Act 77 (click for info) requires that all public high schools in the state move towards a Performance-Based Graduation system by the time the class of 2020 graduates.

 This means that diplomas will no longer be issued based on the accrual of credits alone.
 Students must not only take the required courses and achieve a passing grade, but demonstrate via a portfolio that they are proficient in the skill and content requirements of our Performance Based Graduation Standards (PBGRs).

-Students will compile their best work, map it as evidence towards proficiency in standards, and present it to a graduation committee through the LiFT Platform.
+Beginning in 2017, students will compile their best work, map it as evidence towards proficiency in standards, and present it to a graduation committee through the LiFT Platform.
 Much of this work will be done in Advisory.